-Like many western states, Washington is also blessed with natural hot springs pools for soaking.
-While they are spread around the state, the majority lie in the western part of Washington.
+Like many western states, Washington is also blessed with natural hot spring pools for soaking.
+While they are spread around the state, the majority reside in the western part of Washington.
 Reap all the benefits of the thermal mineral water while you relax away your worries in the Pacific Northwest.

-Washington has several hot springs open year round to the public.
-There are both free primitive ones that you might have to hike too, and developed resorts that are easy t0 reach by car.
-Some even have overnight accommodations on site, so you can spend the night.
+Washington has several hot springs open year-round to the public.
+There are both free primitive ones that you might have to hike to, and developed resorts that are easy to reach by car.
+Some even have overnight accommodations on-site, so you can spend the night.

 Guide to Washington’s Natural Hot Springs

 Washington State is an undisputed jewel in America’s Pacific Northwest.
 Known for its outdoorsy lifestyle with scenery to match, it’s no surprise to find ample opportunities to soak in natural hot springs while visiting areas that are attractions in their own right.

 Whether it’s the deep woods of the North Cascades, the wild, untamed San Juan Islands, the moss-covered forests of the Olympic Peninsula, or the jaw-dropping scenery of the Columbia River Gorge, anywhere worth visiting in Washington State has its own soaking opportunities for those willing to make the effort.
 And if that wasn’t convenient enough, they also come in a variety of styles and budgets.

 While soaking opportunities can be found at varying latitudes in the state, they’re all concentrated in the mountainous (and most scenic) western half of the state.
 This means that your options are all just a few hours’ drive/ferry ride from the urban sprawl of Seattle, making for long day trips or manageable overnight escapes.